grpc/proposal/L56-objc-bazel-support.md

 We use the native `proto_library` rule as a manager for `.proto` files (i.e. their package paths and dependencies).
 They wrap the `.proto` files and are passed into `objc_proto_grpc_library` and `objc_grpc_library` as `deps`.

-`objc_proto_grpc_library` takes in as `deps` a list of `proto_library` targets and geneates the message stubs (excluding the service ones) for these targets and all their transitively dependent protos.

-`objc_grpc_library`, in addition to `proto_library` targets, takes in a list of labels of `.proto` files as `srcs`.
-The list of `.proto` files should all contain service stubs; otherwise Bazel will complain about certain `.pbrpc.{h,m}` files not being generated. `objc_grpc_library`, in addition to message stubs, generates services stubs for a `.proto` file if and only if the `.proto` file is listed in `srcs`.
+`objc_grpc_library`, takes in as `deps` a list of `proto_library` targets and geneates the message stubs (excluding the service ones) for these targets and all their transitively dependent protos.
+In addition, it takes in a list of labels of `.proto` files as `srcs`.
+If the `.proto` file is in the same package, users can use its relative path.
+The list of `.proto` files should all contain service stubs; otherwise Bazel will complain about certain `.pbrpc.{h,m}` files not being generated. `objc_grpc_library`, generates services stubs for a `.proto` file if and only if the `.proto` file is listed in `srcs`.

-As a result of compiling every `.proto` files in the dependency chain, the app-specific code only needs to depend on the one or the few `objc_(proto_)grpc_library`'s at the bottom of the dependency graph.
+As a result of compiling every `.proto` files in the dependency chain, the app-specific code only needs to depend on the one or the few `objc_grpc_library`'s at the bottom of the dependency graph.

-For both rules, it is also possible to tell that [well known protos](https://github.com/protocolbuffers/protobuf/tree/master/src/google/protobuf) are required in the dependency, by passing `True` for the field `use_well_known_protos`.
+For `objc_grpc_library`, it is also possible to tell that [well known protos](https://github.com/protocolbuffers/protobuf/tree/master/src/google/protobuf) are required in the dependency, by passing `True` for the field `use_well_known_protos`.

 In terms of the execution of `protoc`, the command is similar to that in a [podspec](https://github.com/grpc/grpc/blob/0803c79411597f58eae0b12b4eb272c506b8cdbb/examples/objective-c/helloworld/HelloWorld.podspec) (all `.proto` targets in `deps`, including their transitive dependencies, are provided as inputs, and their directory from the `WORKSPACE` root are added to `-I` flags programmatically).
-The output directory is set to `//bazel-out/<*product type specific*>/bin/<package name>/_generated_protos/` so that bazel is able to locate the generated files.
+The output directory is set to `//bazel-out/<*CPU architecture*>/bin/<package name>/_generated_protos/` so that bazel is able to locate the generated files.

 Generated files in the directory above follow the same hierarchy as the `.proto` files.
 Consider this project where we are building from package `//A`: